-Providing open license and useful learning & teaching materials from prestigious universities around the world to support learning and teaching activities at RMIT University and other universities in Vietnam.
+Providing open license and useful materials in learning & teaching activities from prestigious universities around the world to support students and academics at RMIT University and other universities in Vietnam.

 On this page you will find several open textbooks along with other useful materials in Computer science.

 The purpose of these discipline specific pages is to offer content that might be of interest to teachers and learners who are considering adopting open educational resources for use in their classes.
 This list of content is kept up-to-date regularly.
 This list of content is kept up-to-date regularly so that we welcome any feedbacks about the content featured on this page or recommendations of content that are not available here.